harshit-agarwal7/Book_Downloader/README.md

-Book_Downloader.py is a Python program to download books available in either pdf, epub or mobi format on the website libgen.io.
-The program helps users to download books from libgen.io faster.
-The Python Library beautiulsoup is used in the progam to parse the webpage.
+Book_Downloader.py is a Python program that downloads e-books available on the website libgen.io.
 (Libgen.io is the largest collection of e-books on the web.)
+E-books of the following formats are downloaded: epub, pdf, mobi.
+Only books available in English are downloaded.
+The following libraries have been used: urllib, urllib2, beautifulsoup.

 Requirements:
 OS - Windows/Mac